A concise history of bridging loans

 Lending money has been part of civilisation for thousands of years, in fact it's as old as the Babylonians [1] when the chief Mesopotamian temples offered not only loans and banking but were also religious centres, law courts, schools, and archive depositories.

-Prior to the establishment of banks in Rome in the second century BCE, it was difficult for the Romans to access large amount of capital, forcing them to operate within the limitations of their household wealth.
+Prior to the establishment of banks in Rome in the second century BCE, it was difficult for the Romans to access large amounts of capital, forcing them to operate within the limitations of their household wealth.
 Roman elites frequently made loans to one another when household wealth was depleted.
 [2]

 Origins of Bridging Loans